Fiston-pro/AWS-summary/README.md

 # AWS-summary.
-The necessary things studied in the AWS Udemy course just to keep track of them.
+The necessary things studied in the AWS Udemy course just to keep track of them

 Amazon Route 53 is a scalable and highly available Domain Name System service.